 Developer shall determine the type, quantity, and design of the conduit above and below ground, ground boxes, and all communication cable and electrical conductors to support the ITS network and operations.
 No exposed conduit sections will be permitted.
-All sections shall be encased in concrete except where boring is required to cross under intersections or to reach locations within the Managed Lanes or on the opposite side of the Managed Lanes, or in the case of large bridge crossings, built into the bridge structure, unless approved by TxDOT during preliminary design efforts.
-The conduit duct bank must support the number of existing duct bank conduits plus any new conduits needed for communication and power (assuming there are no spares in existing duct banks), plus two spare conduits for future expansion.
+All sections shall have a minimum of 48" of cover over all ITS conduit except where boring is required to cross under intersections or to reach locations within the Managed Lanes or on the opposite side of the Managed Lanes, or in the case of large bridge crossings, built into the bridge structure, unless approved by TxDOT during preliminary design efforts.
 One conduit will be used for tolling.
-The Developer shall provide separate conduits for tolling and toll-related ITS power.
+The Developer shall provide separate conduits for tolling and toll-related ITS power, general ITS communication and general ITS power.
+Two spare conduits for future expansion shall be provided.